Iraj Harirchi

 Iraj Harirchi Tabrizi (ایرج حریرچی تبریزی; born 1966) is an Iranian politician and surgeon.
 He is the lecturer at Tehran University of Medical Sciences at Tehran Cancer Institute.
-He is working as the deputy minister of Health and Medical Education.
+He also served as deputy minister of Health and Medical Education.

 2020 COVID-19 outbreak

 During the COVID-19 pandemic in Iran, on 25 February, Harirchi announced that he had been diagnosed with COVID-19, and had self-quarantined.
 Just the day before, parliamentarian Ahmad Amirabadi Farahani's claimed that 50 people had died in Qom from COVID-19, which Harirchi denied.
 At the press conference, Harirchi was coughing and sweating.
 On 12 March, Saeed Namaki noted that Iraj Harirchi had fully recovered from the virus.

 During the COVID-19 pandemic he said that Iran opposed quarantines, because they belonged to an era before the First World War – "to the plague, cholera, stuff like that".
 This statement was met with much criticism in universities as well as in social media.